r-simmer/simmer/cran-comments.md

 ## Release summary

 This release adds an important new feature requested by our users.
-Also the ERRORs reported on some platforms (platforms using clang and Sparc Solaris) should be fixed because, although we were unable to reproduce them, they seemed to be nothing more than weak test designs.
+Also, the ERRORs reported on some platforms (platforms using clang and Sparc Solaris) should be fixed because, although we were unable to reproduce them, they seemed to be nothing more than weak test designs.

 ## Test environments